What will I learn?

 - Mycenae and Troy and the archaeological evidence

 - Roman or Greek literature (Ovid’s Metamorphoses or Euripides’ Medea)

 - Roman Religion, Mithraism, Christianity and the Druids

-The course is designed to give the pupils an equal appreciation for both the Greek and Roman civilisations and to help students develop important analytical skills.
-To study Classical Civilisation no previous knowledge is needed, so students can start GCSE new to the subject, or having already studied it in Years 8 and 9.
-Once they have begun the course they will study four modules which include:
+Classical civilisation is a diverse and fascinating GCSE course, which encourages pupils to consider ideas about women and war in both ancient and modern societies.
+Pupils develop an equal appreciation for the Greek and Roman civilisations and important analytical skills.
+To study Classical civilisation no previous knowledge is needed, so pupils can start GCSE new to the subject, or having already studied it in Years 8 and 9.
+Once they have begun the course they will study two modules which include: